dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 ![](/images/SupportForum2.png)

-*An example of how our insights were presented to stakeholders.*
+<p style="text-align: center;"> "An example of how we formatted our insights to stakeholders."</p>

-With the usability test being a succcess, we all spent time after to discuss our collective experiences.
-After talking for hours with respondents, our heads were filled with information and we needed to synthesize our experiences.
+With the usability test being a succcess, we all spent time afterwards to discuss our collective experiences.
+After talking for hours with respondents, our heads were filled with information and we needed to synthesize the insights.
 A presentation was created highlighting the background of the study, our methodology, and key takeaways.
-The presentation was chunked into the different tasks and featured a summary of our notes from a specific task, a quote from a respondent, and an actionable reccomendation.
+The presentation was chunked into the different tasks and featured a summary of our notes from the discussion guide, a relavent quote from a respondent, and an actionable reccomendation.

 ---